-Variable Level - Academic Engagement correlation coefficients Z- values Constructivist Thinking correlation coefficients Z- values

-Gender Males 0.46 0.497 0.62 0.725

-Females 0.32 0.332 0.46 0.497

-Specialization Scientific 0.34 0.354 0.52 0.576

-Humanities 0.42 0.448 0.56 0.633
+Variable Level Academic Engagement - Z-values Constructivist Thinking - Z-values correlation coefficients correlation coefficients Gender Males 0.46 0.497 0.62 0.725 Females 0.32 0.332 0.46 0.497 Specialization Scientific 0.34 0.354 0.52 0.576 Humanities 0.42 0.448 0.56 0.633

-It is clear from the table that the values of (z) for the correlation coefficients between constructive thinking and academic engagement according to the variables of gender and specialization were low and less than the critical value ( $\pm 1.96$ ), and therefore, there are no significant differences in the correlation coefficients attributable to gender and specialization.
+It is clear from the table that the values of "z" for the correlation coefficients between constructive thinking and academic engagement according to the variables of gender and specialization were low and less than the critical value (± 1.96).
+Therefore, there are no significant differences in the correlation coefficients attributable to gender and specialization.

-Constructive thinking can be said to depend on prior knowledge, analysis and logic, arrangement and organization and openness to experience.
-These variables do not stop at males without females or vice versa and they do not stop at humanities without science or vice versa.
-All students, regardless of their gender and specialization, depend on the ability to analyze and infer causal relationships and logical relationships between different information and the ability to think logically and infer logical results.
+Constructive thinking can be said to depend on prior knowledge, analysis and logic, arrangement and organization, and openness to experience.
+These variables do not stop at males without females or vice versa, and they do not stop at humanities without science or vice versa.
+All students, regardless of their gender or specialization, rely on the ability to analyze and infer causal relationships and logical relationships between different information, as well as the ability to think logically and derive logical conclusions.
 These matters are the basis for positive constructive thinking.
 In addition, individuals rely on prior knowledge to analyze problems and reach logical solutions for them.
-This knowledge either supports the constructive components of constructive thinking if it is correct or supports the destructive components of constructive thinking if it is incorrect or the individual responded to a certain situation with an incorrect response.
+This knowledge either supports the constructive components of constructive thinking if it is incorrect or reinforces the destructive components of constructive thinking if it is incorrect or if the individual responds to a situation inappropriately.

 This result can also be attributed to the fact that all university students, regardless of their academic specializations and gender, are required to achieve academic engagement and engage in various tasks and activities.
-Also, all specializations contain tasks, activities and educational experiences that require individuals within the academic institution to implement and integrate into them.
+Also, all specializations contain tasks, activities, and educational experiences that require individuals within the academic institution to implement and integrate effectively.
 For example, language specialization requires the student to engage in listening and speaking skills, go to language laboratories and interact with the tasks posed by the faculty members.
-The same applies to the statistics student, as he must engage in computer laboratories in order to learn statistical packages for various statistical software such as (SPSS, SAT, AMOS, TAT) and others.
+The same applies to the statistics student, as he must engage in computer laboratories to learn statistical packages for various statistical software (such as SPSS, SAT, AMOS, TAT) and others.

 Students' ability to deal effectively with everyday academic challenges is a trait that transcends discipline or gender roles.
 It is rooted in academic achievement and is not intrinsically linked to an individual's gender or major.
-All students, whether in the natural sciences, humanities or any other discipline, face similar academic pressures such as exams, assignments and the need to manage time.
-Their ability to deal effectively with these challenges depends on their self-efficacy, levels of control, academic engagement and relationships with their teachers, not on their gender or the subject they are studying.
-Thus, self-esteem, which is closely linked to an individual's perceived ability to overcome academic obstacles, is similarly affected across all domains.
+All students, whether in the natural sciences, humanities or any other discipline, face similar academic pressures such as exams, assignments, and the need to manage their time.
+Their ability to deal effectively with these challenges depends on their self-efficacy, sense of control, academic engagement, and relationships with their teachers, rather than on their gender or field of study.
+Consequently, self-esteem, which is closely linked to an individual's perceived ability to overcome academic obstacles, is similarly influenced across all domains.